Pothos Leaves Curling: A Complete Guides To Fix

 Below are some bugs and insects you must pay special attention to:

-Indoor Pothos may become infected by spider mites, which resemble tiny spiders.
+• Spider mites: Indoor Pothos may become infected by spider mites, which resemble tiny spiders.
 They eat the sap, which causes curling, and live under foliage.

-Large insects called soft scales can mimic plant parts.
+• Soft scale: Large insects called soft scales can mimic plant parts.
 You can see the insects eating the Pothos up close.

-The potting mix of indoor pothos plants is ideal for fungus gnats.
+• Fungus gnats: The potting mix of indoor pothos plants is ideal for fungus gnats.
 They may consume the roots of houseplants and organic debris for food.

-Attackers include invasive thrips, which have fringed wings.
+• Thrips: Attackers include invasive thrips, which have fringed wings.
 The backside of the Pothos leaves, where other insects are present, is where they prefer to hang out.

-Aphids have cornicles on their underside and are about the size of a pinhead.
+• Aphids: Aphids have cornicles on their underside and are about the size of a pinhead.
 They have two needles that have the appearance of tubes, and they puncture the foliage to enable sucking.

 How to fix:

 If you detect any insects or bugs on your Pothos plant, it’s best to get rid of them immediately.
-You can use rubbing alcohol and cotton swabs to wipe the foliage down regularly to eliminate insects and bugs from your Pothos.
+You can use rubbing alcohol and cotton swabs to wipe the foliage regularly to eliminate insects and bugs from your Pothos.

 Over-Fertilizer

+Every plant needs nutrients to survive.
+Fertilizer supplementation is usually necessary for Pothos and other indoor plants.
 You may consider adding too much fertilizer to your Pothos plant in the hopes that the vines will become stronger.

-It, unfortunately, is a grave error because the foliage might now begin to curl due to excessive nutrition.
+Unfortunately, it is a grave error because the foliage might now begin to curl due to excessive nutrition.
 In addition, pothos may have nutritional deficits if you do not provide them with regular nutrients.
+A few of them, such as a phosphorus and calcium shortage, can cause Pothos leaves to curl downward.

 How to fix:

 If your Pothos have received too much fertilizer, consider flushing or rinsing the soil with distilled or filtered water.
-Moreover, feeding your Pothos plant with balanced houseplant fertilizer and a consistent schedule is best.
+Moreover, feeding your Pothos plant with balanced houseplant fertilizer and on a consistent schedule is best.

 Temperature Shock

+The foliage of your Pothos plant may begin to curl downward at the margins if it experiences a sudden temperature shock.
 High temperatures can speed up the pace of topsoil evaporation or moisture loss from the Pothos leaves.
 If your plants lose more water than the roots can take in, the foliage will begin to curl.

 How to fix:

-Temperatures 65 to 85℉ are ideal for pothos.
+Temperatures of 65 to 85 °F are ideal for pothos.
 Above and below this threshold, temperatures put more strain on Pothos and raise the risk of issues.
+Furthermore, if you place the pots in hot places or near radiators, fireplaces, or furnaces, you should relocate them to another cool area.

 Small Pot

 The plant gets root-bound as a result of having several big roots stuck in a small room.
-It indicates that the rhizome system is overly grown for its container.
+It indicates that the rhizome system is too large for its container.
+When the roots develop quickly, the pot has little topsoil left.
+As a result, the Pothos plant leaves will curl because of nutrient deficiency.

 How to fix: